 These surcharges are £3.50 per GB for data, 3.3p per minute for calls and 1p per text.
-The surcharges will appear on your next months bill.
+The surcharges will appear on your next month’s bill.
 We’ll stop applying surcharges to your European Zone usage once the majority of your usage over the previous four months has been in the UK.

 What options do I have?

 You can continue to use your phone in our Europe Zone, but should be aware that usage will be charged at the rates given above.
-As an example, if you use 1GB of data and 100 texts after receiving the notification, you’ll be charged an extra £4.50 - that’s £3.50 for the data and £1 for the texts.
+For example, if you use 1GB of data and 100 texts after receiving the notification, you’ll be charged an extra £4.50 - that’s £3.50 for the data and £1 for the texts.

 Why does O2 apply surcharges?